tomasmcguinness/dotnet-passbook/README.md

 There are several methods that the Pass will invoke when it's installed and updated.
 To see a reference implementation of this, look at the PassRegistrationController class in the Passbook.Sample.Web project.

 The method that is of most interest in the beginning is the Post method as this actually captures the PushToken for the passes.
 The UpdateController has a very simple mechanism for sending an update.
 At present, the device ID is hard-coded, but this should provide a working reference.

-If you need a complete implementation of the WebService, do take a look at my [PassVerse management system](http://www.passverse.com) as it contains everything you need.

 ## Sample Web Application